 Does it matter which type of train I take?

 There is no price difference between trains.
-If you have a ticket for a specific route, you can board any train that takes you to your destination.
+If you have a ticket for a specific route, you can board any train that takes you to your destination (exceptions may apply to some special tickets).
 Rail pass holders can board each train type as well.
 Seat reservations are mostly not required.

 Common train types